-- The National Nutrition Guide 'The Balance of Good Health' is built into our curriculum.
-Within our curriculum for Science, Personal, Social and Health Education (PSHE) and Design Technology (DT) an understanding of the importance of healthy eating is taught.
+- Within our curriculum for Science, Personal, Social and Health Education (PSHE) and Design Technology (DT) an understanding of the importance of healthy eating is taught.
 In science children learn about different food groups, the importance of a balanced diet and how different foods are important for different aspects of good health e.g. that too many sugary drinks or foods can be damaging to the teeth.
 In PSHE children learn about the importance of healthy diet as a key part of a happy and healthy lifestyle.
-In DT children learn about how to plan and prepare food such as fruit salad or healthy sandwiches. - Pupils are given the opportunity to taste, touch, smell and feel a variety of foods. - As part of their opportunities to prepare food children have the opportunity to use different forms of equipment such as cookers, microwaves, graters, saucepans, and rolling pins. - Multicultural aspects of food are explored through other subjects such as learning about the food eaten by families in India in Geography. - Visitors are welcomed into school to help support aspects of food learning and teaching.
+In DT activities children learn about how to plan and prepare food such as fruit salad or healthy sandwiches. - Pupils are given the opportunity to taste, touch, smell and feel a variety of foods. - As part of their opportunities to prepare food children have the opportunity to use different forms of equipment such as cookers, microwaves, graters, saucepans, and rolling pins. - Multicultural aspects of food are explored through other subjects such as learning about the food eaten by families in India in Geography. - Visitors are welcomed into school to help support aspects of food learning and teaching.
 This has included visits from a dietician, cookery demonstrations, visits from representatives from supermarkets to do food and fruit tasting and a dentist. - Food choices made by individuals for moral or ethical reasons such as being a vegetarian are looked at in some PSHE topics.